coreyja/sleet/README.md

     - `Sleet` will search 'up' from where the command was run and look for `.sleet.yml` files.
 It will combine all the files it finds, such that 'deeper' files take presedence.
 This allows you to have a user-level config at `~/.sleet.yml` and have project specific files which take presendence over the user level config (ex: `~/Projects/foo/.sleet.yml`)
 2. Through the CLI
     - These always take presendece the options provided in the YML files

+To view your current configuration use the `sleet config` command which will give you a table of the current configuration.
+You can also use the `--print-config` flag with the `fetch` command to print out the config, including any other CLI options.
+This can be useful for bebugging as the output also tells you where each option came from.

 ### Options